Combinatorics of cyclic-conditional freeness: Convolutions and limit theorems

 \subsection{Limit theorems}

 In this section, we utilize the relation \eqref{eqn:relationcauchytr} to prove limit theorems for sums of cyclically conditionally free random variables.
-For the Central Limit Theorem, we rely on the Central Limits theorems for conditionally free random variables and for infinitesimally free random variables, which we recall now. \begin{proposition}[Theorem 4.3 in \cite{bozejko1996convolution}] Let $(X_i)_{i\leq 0}$ be a sequence of random variables in a conditional probability space $(\mathcal{A},\Psi,\Varphi)$ identically distributed with respect to both states $\Psi$ and $\Varphi$ and centred.
+For the Central Limit Theorem, we rely on the Central Limits theorems for conditionally free random variables and for infinitesimally free random variables, which we recall now. \begin{proposition}[Theorem 4.3 in \cite{bozejko1996convolution}] Let $(X_i)_{i\leq 0}$ be a sequence of conditionally free random variables identically distributed with respect to both states $\Psi$ and $\Varphi$ and centered.
 We notate:

 As $N$ tends to infinity, $S_N:= \frac{1}{\sqrt{N}}\sum_{i=1}^N X_i$ converges toward an element $s_{\alpha,\beta}$ whose $\Varphi$ distribution has Cauchy transform: